Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem

 Note that this form appears in constraints \eqref{eq: ots_sij} and \eqref{eq: ots_sji}, where ${\bs a_1}$ and ${\bs a_2}$ represent coefficients that are functions of $\gij$, $\bs{b}_{ij}$, $\bs{t}^R_{ij}$, and $\bs{t}^I_{ij}$.
 For this purpose, we define the following: Let $\eta = $ $(w^R_{ij},$ $ w^I_{ij},$ $c_{ij},$ $s_{ij},$ $\lambda^c_{ij,1},$ $\ldots,$ $\lambda^c_{ij,8},$ $\lambda^s_{ij, 1},$ $\ldots,$ $\lambda^s_{ij,8},$ $z_{ij},$ $v_i,$ $v_j)$ and define the set $H = \{\eta| \eta~\text{satisfies}~\eqref{eq:triform}, z_{ij} \in [0, 1]\}$.
 When $z_{ij} = 0$ and $z_{ij} = 1$, $H$ becomes $H^0$ and $H^1$, respectively:

-In \cite{sundar2018optimization}, for a simpler case when $z_{ij} = 1$, it was shown that the linearization defined by $H^1$ is the convex hull of the summation terms in \eqref{eq:summation} due to the addition of equality constraints \eqref{eq:triform_link}.
-However, to understand the tightness (convex hull property) of the linearization \eqref{eq:triform} for the generalized ACOTS model, we present the following theorem, based on the literature of perspective formulations for disjunctive programming \cite{ceria1999convex,nagarajan2019convex}:
+\cite{sundar2018optimization} show, for a simpler case when $z_{ij} = 1$, that the linearization defined by $H^1$ is the convex hull of the summation terms in \eqref{eq:summation} due to the addition of equality constraints \eqref{eq:triform_link}.
+However, to understand the tightness (convex hull property) of the linearization \eqref{eq:triform} for the generalized ACOTS model, we present the following theorem, based on the literature of perspective formulations for disjunctive programming \citep{ceria1999convex,nagarajan2019convex}: